Adding a Node to a Single-Node System

 After connecting the second node, wait up to 30 minutes for the SYS LED on the second node to flash and for the Add a PM button on the Physical Machines page to become active.
 Click Add a PM.
 (If the button remains inactive, verify that the product license is updated, the network and power cables are connected, and the second node is powered on.)

-The VMs may synchronize for hours, after which you must restart the VMs to enable redundancy and clear warnings.
+Any existing VMs may synchronize for hours, after which you must restart the VMs to enable redundancy and clear warnings.
 For systems that support fault-tolerant (FT) operation, consider updating the Protection Level (HA/FT) setting for the VMs while they are down, as described in Changing the Protection Level for a Virtual Machine (HA or FT).
 When the system is synchronized and the VMs are running, the Dashboard displays green check marks with no outstanding issues.